jetify-com/devbox/docs/app/docs/jetify_cloud/dashboard/creating_your_team.md

 ## Billing

-New teams are automatically enrolled in a 14 day free trial.
-After the trial period ends, you will need to add a payment method to continue using your team.
+Free accounts are free forever.
+You will need to add a payment method to unlock paid tier features.

 Team accounts are billed monthly based on the number of active members in your team.
 You can view your current billing status and update your billing information from the **Billing** tab in the Jetify Dashboard.